Snapcart raises $10M to shed light on consumer spending in emerging markets

 “What really excites us about Snapcart is the expansion revenue from existing customers which indicates that from an enterprise level, not only is the product generating repeat customers, but they’re becoming bigger and bigger buyers revealing how useful the product is to them,” Vickers Venture Partner’s Dr Jeffrey Chi commented via a statement.

-With Nielson alone doing over $1.5 billion in revenue per quarter, there’s plenty to be optimistic about as the disruptor.Featured Image: Aranami/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)
+With Nielson alone doing more than $1.5 billion in revenue per quarter, there’s plenty to be optimistic about as the disruptor.Featured Image: Aranami/Flickr UNDER A CC BY 2.0 LICENSE (IMAGE HAS BEEN MODIFIED)

 0